sequenceiq/cloudbreak-docs/docs/openstack/ui/template.md

 - networks
 - security groups

-When you create one of the above resource, **Cloudbreak does not make any requests to OpenStack.
+When you create one of the above resources, **Cloudbreak does not make any requests to OpenStack.
 Resources are only created on OpenStack after the `create cluster` button has pushed.** These templates are saved to Cloudbreak's database and can be reused with multiple clusters to describe the infrastructure.